eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 #### Source header mapping

 For incoming messages, an optional [header mapping](connectivity-header-mapping.html) may be applied.
+Mapped headers are added to the headers of the Ditto protocol message obtained by payload mapping.
+The default [Ditto payload mapper](connectivity-mapping.html#ditto-mapper) does not retain any external header;
+in this case all Ditto protocol headers come from the header mapping.

-The JSON for a source with header mapping could like this:
+The JSON for a source with header mapping could look like this:
 ```json
 {
   "addresses": [